dovecot/documentation/docs/installation/installation.md

 Build with [[link,auth_bsd]] support

-#### Authentication Backend Options (Extra Libraries Needed)
+#### Authentication Driver Options (Extra Libraries Needed)

-Some backends require extra libraries and are not necessarily wanted, so they are built only if specifically enabled:
+Some drivers require extra libraries and are not necessarily wanted, so they are built only if specifically enabled:

 ##### `--with-sql(=plugin)`